sakachin2/BTMJ5/README.md

 "Check validity of winning hand" is optional, so "Chombo" by mistaken Ron may occur.
 Rule of "Yakitori", "Wareme" and "Tobi" is optional.
 From 2 to 4 players can play game.
 Suspend and resume is supported.
-Device is required portrait width 600 pixels over and 800 pixels is recomended.
+Device is required portrait width 600 pixels over and 800 pixels is recommended.
 Bluetooth(legacy mode) and Wifi-Direct are supported for wireless connection.

 *************************************************************************